jeffpar/pcjs/tools/pc/README.md

 ### Loading Machines and Diskettes

-Normally, when you run `pc.js`, a machine is started, either explicitly via `--load`, or implicitly by typing the name of a DOS executable.
+Normally, when you run `pc.js`, a machine is started, either explicitly via `--load`, or implicitly by typing the name of a DOS command or program name.
 Otherwise, you can start a machine from the pc.js `>>` prompt, using the "load" internal command; eg:

     >> load compaq386